Tuesday, November 24, 2015

 The Immortal

 We are a wizard who has been asked to help another in a spot of bother.
-He is called Mordamir and somehow thinks your name is Dunric, which it isn't.
+He is called Mordamir, but somehow thinks your name is Dunric, which it isn't.
 Will you still help him?
 Of course, you will, even though we later find out this means exploring creepy dungeons infested with hideous nasties intent on your demise.

-Okay, let's check out a few screenshots of the sinister troubles ahead...
+Okay, let's check out some screenshots of the sinister troubles ahead...

 Do you think it's safe walking around down here?
 Well, you shouldn't!!

-Learn how best to battle to defeat your foe.
+Learn how best to battle and defeat your foe.
 And why not chat with the locals?

 That's some drop there.
 Best watch your step or come back later?